Arduino IDE vs Arduino Control Center

-- Arduino Control Center (ACC) is a mix of programming and data visualisation software, focused to control sensors and devices attached to relay boards, store and visualize measurement data, easily change relay logic without need to compile - upload program to Arduino board after each logic or sensor change, set alarm thresholds and inform users about these states over e-mail, SMS or audio notifications..
+- Arduino Control Center (ACC) is a mix of programming and data visualization software, focused to control sensors and devices attached to relay boards, store and visualize measurement data, easily change relay logic without the need to compile - upload program to Arduino board after each logic or sensor change, set alarm thresholds and inform users about these states over e-mail, SMS or audio notifications.

-ACC is stand-alone application, which mean that everything is packed into single folder, including non-installable SQLite database, Web server - for interacting with web browser, Arduino listener server(UDP protocol) - for communication with Arduino devices over network.
+ACC is a stand-alone application, which means that everything is packed into a single folder, including a non-installable SQLite database, Web server - for interacting with a web browser, Arduino listener server(UDP protocol) - for communication with Arduino devices over the network.

 What is Arduino Control Center and for what it can be used for?

-Arduino Control Center is perfect solution for integrated system with one or many Arduino boards, with attached temperature, humidity, distance, gas, light and other type of sensors, relay boards, buttons and switches for Outputs and Inputs.
+Arduino Control Center is a perfect solution for an integrated system with one or many Arduino boards, with attached temperature, humidity, distance, gas, light, and other types of sensors, relay boards, buttons, and switches for Outputs and Inputs.

-Relays and attached devices can be triggered form desktop or web application.
-Web page will be automatically generated as soon as you start web server according to added inputs and outputs for all assigned Arduino boards.
+Relays and attached devices can be triggered form desktop or web applications.
+The web page will be automatically generated as soon as you start a web server according to added inputs and outputs for all assigned Arduino boards.

-You can setup alarms and notifications for each input or output, receive SMS and Email notifications if Arduino board is not accessible or sensor or relay is in alarm state, either over USB or network connection.
+You can set up alarms and notifications for each input or output, receive SMS and Email notifications if the Arduino board is not accessible or sensor or relay is in an alarm state, either over USB or network connection.

-All that, and many more options are packed into single folder, portable with integrated database and web server.
+All that and many more options are packed into a single folder, portable with an integrated database and web server.